Skip Navigation

 Kayla Savage

-Before coming to Commerce, Kayla spent 14 years in nonprofit management and community development.
-She earned her BFA in Communications-Public Relations from Emporia State University and Master of Science in Community Development from Kansas State University.
+Kayla has nearly 20 years of experience in nonprofit management, community development and public service administration.
+She earned her BFA in Communications-Public Relations from Emporia State University and Master of Science in Community Development from Kansas State University

 Leisa Shepherd